Posted January 12, 2016

 It is important to bundle up during the winter weather—especially if you have eczema or another skin condition that makes you extra sensitive to cold weather.
 However, when you’re bundling up, choose your fabric wisely—coarse fabrics can irritate your skin.
 If you’re going to be wearing wool, tweed, or sweaters, wear a layer of cotton underneath so that the coarser fabric doesn’t bother your skin.

 Your skin deserves occasional pampering, and the winter weather is the perfect excuse.
-Schedule an appointment at Dr. Friedlander’s True Beauty Med Spa to relax and give your skin the attention it deserves.
+Schedule an appointment at Dr. Friedlander’s New Jersey Med Spa to relax and give your skin the attention it deserves.

 Dr. Friedlander became a plastic surgeon to make a real difference in the lives of her patients.
 She started her practice in New Jersey three decades ago, and still treats some of her very first patients to this day!
 Experience the difference that comes from working with a true plastic surgery professional who cares about your results by scheduling your consultation with Dr. Bev.